-Another way in which the area can address its low levels of educational attainment and in-migration is by attracting more individuals from outside the region to attend Columbus State University and Troy University's Phenix City campus and connecting them to quality employment upon graduation.
+Another way in which the area can address its low levels of educational attainment and in-migration is by attracting more individuals from outside the region to attend Columbus State University and Troy

+University's Phenix City campus and connecting them to quality employment upon graduation.
 Research revealed that slightly more than half of entering freshman at Columbus State were from the Greater Columbus region while just 16.6 percent of students were from Metro Atlanta.
 By contrast, 40.9 percent of freshman at Georgia Southern University were from Metro Atlanta while just 16.4 percent were from the Savannah and Statesboro areas.
 (Data for Troy's Phenix City campus was not available.)
-While it is certainly a good thing that Columbus State is serving so many graduates of local high schools, attracting more outsiders to local institutions will broaden the pool of individuals with connections to the region.
-Columbus State's "First Choice" capital campaign is underway and has the goal of improving the university's cademic and collegiate environment in order to make it a preferred destination for students and faculty.
-CSU has also made significant investments in its RiverPark campus, is transforming the former Ledger-Enquirer building and relocating the College of Education and Health Profession to Uptown Columbus, and is expanding its cybersecurity training capacity with the TSYS Cybersecurity Center for Financial Services.
+While it is certainly a good thing that Columbus State is serving so many graduates of local high schools, attracting more outsiders to local institutions will broaden the pool of individuals with connections to the region who might be tempted to stay upon graduation or return at a later date.
+The timing is perfect to promote these institutions outside the region.
+Columbus State's "First Choice" capital campaign is underway and has the goal of improving the university's academic and collegiate environment in order to make it a preferred destination for students and faculty.
+CSU has also made significant investments in its River Park campus, is transforming the former Ledger-Enquirer building and relocating the College of Education and Health Profession to Uptown Columbus, and is expanding its cybersecurity training capacity with the TSYS Cybersecurity Center for Financial Services.
 Meanwhile, Troy University has already transformed the riverfront in Phenix City with its new campus, and additional expansions are planned.
 Columbus Technical College, while more regional in nature, remains a critical partner in the workforce development ecosystem in Columbus and the region and should continue to provide training and opportunities.